Washington wildlife officials order killing of wolves in old Profanity Peak Pack territory

-State wildlife officials ordered the killing of more wolves, Wednesday.
+State wildlife officials ordered the killing of more wolves Wednesday, though environmental groups plan to temporarily block the kill order in court.

 Following the Sherman Pack action, a judge ruled that WDFW must wait eight court hours between the announcement of a lethal action order and the execution of the order.